ClickHouse/ClickHouse/docs/en/operations/table_engines/file.md

 ## Details of Implementation

 - Multiple `SELECT` queries can be performed concurrently, but `INSERT` queries will wait each other.
+- Not supported creating new file by `INSERT` query.
+- If file exists, `INSERT` would append new values in it.
 - Not supported:
     - `ALTER`
     - `SELECT ...
 SAMPLE`